guidoism/escape/inspiration/jonesforth.md

 ;

 (
-        SEE decompiles a FORTH word.
+        SEE decompiles a Forth word.

         We search for the dictionary entry of the word, then search again for the next word (effectively, the end of the compiled word).
 This results in two pointers: